TENANTS LEGAL CENTER

 Should I use a "Paralegal" or "Eviction Delay" services?

-A "Paralegal" who offers legal advice services directly without working in a law office under the direct supervision of an attorney is suspicious.
+A "Paralegal" that offers what appears to legal advice and assistance directly without working in a law office under the direct supervision of an attorney is suspicious.
 They are NOT allowed to practice law as if they were attorneys and often do so improperly at your peril.
-Some have made unrealistic promises of getting many benefits by merely filling out forms.
+Some have made unrealistic promises of getting many benefits like delaying an eviction by merely filling out forms.
+Such tactics may cost you much more that any possible time benefit.
 They cannot represent you in a court eviction case.
 They cannot help you make critical planning decisions about which legal course you should take to protect your rights.
+Merely leaving you with papers alone may result in a judgment against you owing much more that if you hired an attorney and handled the matter correctly.
 The problem is that without the specific legal training of an Attorney with experience in this field, a poorly completed court form or ill advised action can cause much harm and expense.
-Some have convinced tenants to pay big fees based on a lot of promises they could not keep.
-To be called a Paralegal, they must comply with legal requirements including California Business and Professions Code section 6450
+To be called a Paralegal, they must comply with legal requirements. (see California Business and Professions Code section 6450 )

 California law for Diego is applied in these pages.
 Such laws may or may not be applicable in other jurisdictions.